InExSu/vscode-tuning/README.md

-# vscode-tuning
+# VScode-AntiStress
 MS VScode finishing.

-For those who are not satisfied with the use of standard keys HJKL.
+For those who are not satisfied with the use of standard Vim keys HJKL.
 Use JIKL.

 No need to switch modes and standard keys work as it was.